recommenders-team/recommenders/notebooks/README.md

 ## Summary

-The following summarizes the categories of recommendation key tasks covered in each category of the best practice notebooks.
+The following summarizes each directory of the best practice notebooks.

 | Directory | Is Azure required | Description |
 | --- | --- | --- |